zachstultz/manga-isbn/README.md

-This repo's purpose is to be my personal backup.
+This repo's purpose is a personal backup.
 There will be no support.